h3rald/min/site/contents/get-started.md

 To execute a min script, you can:

-* Run `min eval "... program..."` to execute a program inline.
+* Run `min eval "...program..."` to execute a program inline.
 * Run `min myfile.min` to execute a program contained in a file.
 * Run `min run <mmm>` to execute the `main` symbol of the specified {#link-page||learn-mmm||min managed module#}.
 If the managed module is not installed globally, it will be downloaded and installed automatically.